ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/00-introduction.md

 Previously in the book we have discussed *algorithms* (mainly for searching and sorting), but now we will introduce *data structures*.
-This chapter describes two different representations lists-like data structures, the [linked list]{.term} and the [dynamic array]{.term}.
+This chapter describes two different representations of list-like data structures, the [linked list]{.term} and the [dynamic array]{.term}.
 We also show how these representations can be used to implement important list-like structures such as the [stack]{.term} and the [queue]{.term}.